Inbibo/adonisfx_docs/docs/faq.md

 ## How can I combine multiple activation values?

 Multiple activation values from different AdonisFX sensors (AdnSensorPosition, AdnSensorDistance, AdnSensorRotation) can be combined into a single value using the **AdnActivation** node.
-This node allows to override, add, subtract, multiply or divide multiple input activations to compute a single output value.
+This node allows overriding, adding, subtracting, multiplying and dividing multiple input activations to compute a single output value.
 For more details about the **AdnActivation** node, please refer to the [AdnActivation](maya/activation.md) page.

 ## How can I add volume gain to the muscles?